Skip to main content

 Let's set up Braze to give loyalty points to a customer when Talon.One receives a specific Braze event.

-To do this, we must send a request to Talon.One from a campaign or canvas body using the Track Event endpoint for Braze.
+To do this, we must send a request to Talon.One from a campaign or canvas body using the Track event endpoint for Braze.

 Talon.One requirements